My labmate at Stanford was in trouble because it was 2am and he was about 8 hours late for dinner with his girlfriend.

 Learn from your mistakes.
 Tell the other person what you learned.
 If you involve them in your education process, they’ll feel more like an advisor and less like a victim.
 They will view the poor experience as an investment rather than a loss.

 Start building trust again.
 The world is tough; you might wash 10,000 windows but people will only remember the one you fell through.
 You just have to get back out there and start climbing again.
 Or, distract from the matter at hand by crashing an airplane into Mount Everest or something.
+Relating to windows, warranty on glass repair in Sydney is the best since it should not only cover the glass if replaced but also the repair materials and installation service.

 These steps also work for when your girlfriend is super mad at you.
 Forgiveness is about building relationships, which big corporations and PhD students don’t have time to do.
 Don’t build relationships with people who can be bribed, because someone else will always be able to offer a larger bribe.